lgeurts/lgeurts.github.io/_posts/2023-04-01-introducing-acme.md

 tags: [ Linux Tutorials, Developer Tools ]
 ---

-Since I was talking about editors, the Acme editor written by Rob Pike for [Plan 9](https://p9f.org/)) in the early 1990s is another old favorite.
+Since I was talking about editors, the Acme editor written by Rob Pike for [Plan 9](https://p9f.org/) in the early 1990s is another favorite.
 Nothing but yellowish windows and blue bars on the screen, no fuzz.

 Acme combines several aspects of window systems, shells, and editors.
 Designed to support software development but not a true programming toolkit.
 Instead, it is a self-contained program; more like a shell than a library, that joins users and applications.